UpstateIndie/UpstateIndie.github.io/_posts/2019-12-22-T3DPlayerLOD.md

 ---

 <h3>DISCLAIMER</h3>
-<i>I am not responsible for anything you mess up with your project as a result of following this.
+<i>Throughout this tutorial I will refer to Torque3D MIT as Torque.
 <br><br>
-Throughout this tutorial I will refer to Torque3D MIT as Torque.
-<br><br>
 If you followed my Torque3D Player Animation I tutorial prior to this, nice, you understand how to get your characters into Torque.
 However, here we will be starting from scratch with a new character.
 This workflow will cause any existing animations you downloaded before to be incompatible with the new model that includes LODs.
 <br><br>
 A basic working knowledge of Blender usage and Torque3D's LOD system are both prerequisites to this, but I'll go over important specifics here.
 I will not be going over why you need to LOD or how the LODs work in Torque, as all of that is beyond the scope of this tutorial.
+<br><br>
+I am not responsible for anything you mess up with your project as a result of following this.
 </i><br><br>

 <h3 text-align="center">INTRO</h3>